Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 1.Random Forest model is an ensemble model that aggregates multiple decision trees, which can capture non-linear relationships between the input features and the target variable.
 In contrast, Linear Regression assumes a linear relationship between the input features and the target variable, which may not be correct in reality.(in this project some of the variable were not linearly corrolated to house price and they could not be excluded since we did not have too many features.)

-2. Random Forest model can effectively capture interactions and dependencies between the input features, which may be missed by a Linear Regression model that considers only individual features.
+2.Random Forest model can effectively capture interactions and dependencies between the input features, which may be missed by a Linear Regression model that considers only individual features.

 <a name="li"></a>